open/close all folders

 - In Tales from the Interface, there is a fight between "KING KRAB" (a giant crab) and the main protagonist.

 - SpongeBob SquarePants: Squidward's house becomes one in "Good Neighbors"

 - The South Park episode "Super Best Friends:" David Blaine brings the statue of Abraham Lincoln to life and it rampages across Washington DC.
 It's subdued by a giant stone John Wilkes Booth.

-- In a Simpsons "Treehouse of Horror" episode giant advertising mascots come to life and terrorize the town
+- In a "Treehouse of Horror" episode from The Simpsons, giant advertising mascots come to life and terrorize the town

 - In another episode, they go to Japan; when they leave the pilot makes the following announcement: